 Below are Davis' responses to the Lumberjack newcomer survey:

 Q: What is your favorite professional sports team?

-Q: Who are your favorite athletes?
+Q: Who is your favorite athlete?

 Q: What was the biggest factor in your decision to come to Stephen F. Austin?

-A: The atmosphere and the people.
+A: The team and the chance for a good education.